-However, there are practical issues for home and remote workers in order to ensure suitable communication systems are in place, and, in how remote employees can be managed and motivated.
+There’s no doubting the number of practical issues associated with homeworking, from ensuring suitable communication systems are in place and in how remote employees can be managed and motivated.

 All employees can request homeworking if they have worked for the company for at least 26 weeks through a statutory flexible working request.